ersohnstyne/neverball-docs/Entities.md

 Key    | Description
 -------|------------
 light  | Value of the coin.
-Neverball draws coins in denominations of 1, 5, and 10.
+Neverball draws coins in denominations of 1, 5, 10, 25, 50 and 100.

 Consider the radius of your ball and place coins within reach from the floor.

 ## item_health_small

 The *item_health_small* entity defines a "shrink" item.
+Place the item onto the electricity, so it will become a morph.

 ## item_health_large

 The *item_health_large* entity defines a "grow" item.
+Place the item onto the electricity, so it will become a morph.

 ## path_corner